madhurimaDani/CMPE283-Assignment2/README.md

   - Built the kernel
   - Installed required kernel modules in the VM
   - Understood and researched about the code of the assignment
-  - Included the changes in the code
+  - Included the discussed changes in the code
   - Created and compiled test files
 - Shreemathi
   - Built the kernel